aryancodesit/Desi_Destective/README.md

     ```bash
     npm run dev
     ```
-    Open [http://localhost:3000](http://localhost:3000) in your browser to enter "The Grid".
+    Open [http://localhost:3000](http://localhost:3000) in your browser to enter tour detective PC.

 ## 📊 Community Leaderboard
 When you finish playing (or fixing/expanding) the cases, please open a standard Issue or Pull Request sharing: